 Dr. Wayne Frederick

-Dr. Wayne A. I. Frederick was appointed the seventeenth president of Howard University in 2014.
-He previously served as provost and chief academic officer.
-Most recently, the Howard University Board of Trustees selected Dr. Frederick to serve as the distinguished Charles R. Drew Professor of Surgery.
+Dr. Wayne A. I. Frederick is president emeritus of Howard University, leading the institution as its 17th president from 2014-2023.
+He was recently selected by the Howard University Board of Trustees to serve as the distinguished Charles R. Drew Professor of Surgery.

-Dr. Frederick has advanced Howard University’s commitment to student opportunity, academic innovation, public service, and fiscal stability.
-He has overseen a series of reform efforts, including the expansion of academic offerings, establishing innovative programs to support student success and the modernization of university facilities.
+Dr. Frederick advanced Howard University’s commitment to student opportunity, academic innovation, public service and fiscal stability.
+He oversaw a series of reform efforts, including the expansion of academic offerings, establishing innovative programs to support student success and the modernization of university facilities.

 Dr. Frederick was honored with the Distinguished Alumnus Award from the University of Texas MD Anderson Cancer Center.
-He currently serves on the Board of Directors for the Federal Reserve Bank of Richmond, the U.S. Chamber of Commerce and Humana Inc. He is a member of surgical and medical associations including the American Surgical Association and the American College of Surgeons.
+He currently serves on the boards of directors for the Federal Reserve Bank of Richmond, the U.S. Chamber of Commerce and Humana Inc. He is a member of surgical and medical associations, including the American Surgical Association and the American College of Surgeons.